Nico Göhler

-Nico Göhler (born 22 May 2003) is a German racing driver who last competed in the 2021 Formula Regional European Championship, driving for KIC Motorsport.
+Nico Göhler (born 22 May 2003) is a German racing driver who last competed in the LMP3-spec Prototype Cup Germany for BWT Mücke Motorsport, finishing third in 2023.
+He previously won in Formula 4 and raced in FRECA.

 Career

 Lower formulae

 Born in Helmstedt, Göhler started his career in 2019 in the Formula 4 UAE Championship for Mücke Motorsport under an Emirati licence alongside Joshua Dürksen.
 His first podium came in the final race of the first event at the Dubai Autodrome with a third-place finish.
 He scored two more podiums, both in Dubai, and finished sixth in the standings, four positions behind teammate Dürksen.

-Following that the German signed for ADAC Berlin-Brandenburg to drive in the ADAC Formula 4 Championship, reuniting him with Dürksen.
+Following that, Göhler signed for ADAC Berlin-Brandenburg to drive in the ADAC Formula 4 Championship, reuniting him with Dürksen.
 Göhler scored nine points throughout the season and came in 18th in the championship.
 He also raced for Mücke Motorsport in two rounds of the Italian F4 Championship.

-In January 2020 Göhler once again competed in the F4 UAE Championship.
+In January 2020, Göhler once again competed in the F4 UAE Championship.
 He won four races, two each at the Dubai Autodrome and the Yas Marina Circuit and finished third in the drivers' standings, behind Lorenzo Fluxá and Champion Francesco Pizzi.

 Formula Regional European Championship

+Göhler racing for KIC Motorsport in 2021.

-In 2020 Göhler made his debut in the Formula Regional European Championship for KIC Motorsport in Austria.
+In 2020, Göhler made his debut in the Formula Regional European Championship for KIC Motorsport in Austria.
 He scored points in the first two races of the weekend, although he was forced to retire from the final race.
-The German made another appearance at Monza.
-At the end of the year Göhler had scored twelve points and finished 16th in the championship.
+Göhler made another appearance at Monza.
+At the end of the year, Göhler had scored twelve points and finished 16th in the championship.